Sorry, you need to enable JavaScript to visit this website.

 Hide treats around the house

 Creating an indoor foraging experience is another great way to combat cat boredom.
 Leave cat treats, or toys around the house for your cat to find.
 It is a good way to keep them stimulated, and active.
-This kind of activity stimulates your cat’s hunting instincts and can keep them occupied for a while.
+This kind of activity stimulates your cat’s hunting instincts and can help keep them occupied.

 Now that you know all about cat boredom and how to keep it at bay, why not find out more about cat behaviour by reading our article on why cats bring you dead animals, next?